PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/Kanban-Workflow.md

 1. Move at least one task through the Kanban process and update its status correctly.

-- While i have seen some of the KanBan Board duuring the stand up meeeting with Jeremy's screen i'm currently unable to access the Focus Bear KanBan board.
+- While i have seen some of the KanBan Board duuring the stand up meeting with Jeremy's screen i'm currently unable to access the Focus Bear KanBan board.

 1. Identify one way you can improve task tracking in your role.